TRNR: Task-Driven Image Rain and Noise Removal with a Few Images Based on Patch Analysis

-\textbf{Analysis on Dataset Size. } Larger dataset for training often results in more robust models with better performances and better generalization ability.
-But how can we obtain a feasible model when the train-set only contains a few samples?
+\textbf{Analysis on Dataset Size. }How can we obtain a feasible model when the train-set only contains a few samples?
 In this paper, we propose to maximize the utilization of the dataset and employ a task-driven approach.
 In this section, we use Rain100L and Rain800 to study the effects of dataset size on RIS, RPS, RCS, and the TRNR strategies.
-As for Rain100L, we compare the TRNR with RIS, RPS, and RCS strategies when the train-set size varies from 40 images to 100 images.
-Note that RCS samples image patches discriminatively by increasing the utilization of image patches from the rare cluster (patch number is small than average patches number per cluster).
-As shown in Fig. \ref{fig: dataset size}(b), the proposed TRNR approach has the following advantages against RIS, RPS, and RCS strategies.
-For example, when using 80 images for training, TRNR obtains 38.02dB in terms of PSNR metric, with 0.95dB improvement against RIS strategy, 0.61dB improvement against RPS strategy, and 0.22dB improvement over the RCS strategy.
+As for Rain100L, we compare the TRNR with RIS, RPS, and RCS strategies when the train-set increases from 40 examples to 100 examples.
+As illustrated in Fig. \ref{fig: dataset size}(a), TRNR has shown the best performances among all dataset sizes when compared with RIS, RPS, and RCS strategies.
+For example, when using 80 images for training, TRNR obtains 38.02dB in terms of PSNR metric, with 0.95dB improvement over the RIS strategy, and 0.61dB improvement over the RPS strategy, and 0.22dB improvement over the RCS strategy.
 We can also observe that RIS suffers a heavy performance drop against the TRNR due to the low utilization of images.

 Furthermore, we utilize Rain800 to investigate the influence of dataset size when faced with accumulated and complex rain streaks.
 In practice, we increase the train-set size for Rain800 from 60 to 280.
 The corresponding evaluation results for different strategies are depicted in Fig. \ref{fig: dataset size}(b).
 Similarly, TRNR has shown the best performance among all strategies when train-set changes.
 For instance, when using 200 examples in Rain800 for training, TRNR has obtained a 0.24dB gain over RIS, and a 0.25dB improvement over both RPS and RCS strategies, in terms of the PSNR metric.